Vice President, Medical Affairs, and Director, Seton Mind Institute

 Seton Shoal Creek Hospital

-Prior to joining the Seton Healthcare Family, Dr. Wolf was the assistant medical director, for the University of Iowa Behavioral Health Initiative and associate residency training director for their General Psychiatry Residency Program.
-During her tenure at the University of Iowa, Dr. Wolf was also the representative for the Integrated Behavioral Health Network – a community-based partnership of multiple medical entities and the largest insurance provider in the state.
+Prior to joining the Seton Healthcare Family, Dr. Wolf was the assistant medical director for the University of Iowa Behavioral Health Initiative and associate residency training director for their l Psychiatry Residency Program.
+During her tenure at The University of Iowa, Dr. Wolf was also the representative for the Integrated Behavioral Health Network – a community-based partnership of multiple medical entities and the largest insurance provider in the state.

 Dr. Wolf currently serves on a number of community-based committees.
 She is also a frequent guest lecturer on a variety of psychiatric and behavioral health subjects.